 September is the best month to come to Kashgar: you’ll get to see the hami gua (the green melon typical of Xinjiang) sellers, the figs dealers and the bakers that prepare the naan on their portable ovens.

-You’ll find peaches, grapes, watermelons, bananas, pumpkins and, why not, sheep entrails.
-But what I find especially fascinating is to observe the customers.
+You’ll find peaches, grapes, watermelons, bananas, pumpkins, and, why not, sheep entrails.
+But what I find especially fascinating is observing the customers.
 They are all men, they all wear the doppa – the traditional Uyghur hat, – and most of them display a long beard.

 To reach the old town just jump into a taxi and tell the driver “Id Kah.”
 When you get to the Id Kah Mosque take the small alley on your left and follow the walnut’ stands behind the mosque till you reach a small street on your right.
 If you follow the noise you’ll arrive at the fruit market.